Michael Shapiro (journalist): 1940s

-During World War II, Michael led demonstrations advocating for better air raid shelters, notably invading the Savoy Hotel's shelter in 1940 to protest inadequate protection for East End residents.
-Between 1941 and 1949 Michael served as Secretary of the London District Committee of the Communist Party of Great Britain, Secretary of the Party's Stepney branch and Secretary of the Party's Architects’ Committee.
-After the war, Michael was one of twelve Communist councilors elected in Stepney in 1945 and took office on the Stepney Borough Council.
+During World War II, Shapiro led demonstrations advocating for better air raid shelters, notably invading the Savoy Hotel's shelter in 1940 to protest inadequate protection for East End residents.
+Between 1941 and 1949, Shapiro served as Secretary of the London District Committee of the Communist Party of Great Britain, Secretary of the Party's Stepney branch and Secretary of the Party's Architects’ Committee.
+After the war, Shapiro was one of twelve Communist councilors elected in Stepney in 1945 and took office on the Stepney Borough Council.

-In March 1946, Michael ran for the London County Council as a Whitechapel representative but did not win the election.
+In March 1946, Shapiro ran for the London County Council as a Whitechapel representative but did not win the election.

-At the end of 1949 (i.e., shortly after the establishment of the People's Republic of China), at the invitation of the Central Committee of the Chinese Communist Party, the CPGB sent Michael to China to help with reporting about the new China to foreign readers.
+At the end of 1949, (i.e., shortly after the establishment of the People's Republic of China), at the invitation of the Central Committee of the Chinese Communist Party, the CPGB sent Shapiro to China to help with reporting about the new China to foreign readers.
 The CPGB sent a number of its members to China, including Alan Winnington and Douglas Springhall (known as Dave) and Janet Springhall.
-Michael was delayed in Moscow because the Soviet Union was suspicious about his intentions since he was Jewish.
+Shapiro was delayed in Moscow because the Soviet Union was suspicious about his intentions since he was Jewish.
 Thus, he arrived in Beijing in 1950, a little later than the others.
 David and Isabel Crook had gone to China in 1947 with an introduction from the CPGB to the Chinese Communist Party to study land reform and were subsequently invited by the CCP to stay and teach English.

 Most foreigners stayed for only a few years.
-However, Michael stayed in China and thus joined the other foreigners such as Israel and Elsie Epstein and Sidney Rittenberg, who became useful in influencing Western opinion through their support of the PRC.
+However, Shapiro chose to remain longer, thus joining other foreigners such as Israel and Elsie Epstein, and Sidney Rittenberg, who gained importance through influencing Western opinion by supporting the PRC.